-Interest expense was nil and \$0.5 million for the first three months of 2022 and 2021, respectively.
-The first three months of 2021 interest expense was primarily for debt costs related to our Oasis debt.
+Interest expense was nil and \$0.5 million for the first six months of 2022 and 2021, respectively.
+The first six months of 2021 interest expense was primarily for debt costs related to our Oasis debt.

-Interest and Other Income (Expense), net
+Interest and Other Income, net

-Interest and other income (expense), net was \$0.5 million of income, net and \$0.6 million of expense, net for the first three months of 2022 and 2021, respectively.
-The first three months of 2022 income, net, primarily related to \$0.4 million in interest income from notes receivable.
-The first three months of 2021 of expense, net, primarily related to a penalty incurred for our Series E Preferred Shares for failure to file a timely registration statement required under the Westworld Securities Purchase Agreement.
-We issued 250,000 or our common shares with a fair value of \$653,000 to Westworld for the penalty fee.
+Interest and other income, net was \$0.7 million and \$0.1 million of income, net, for the first six months of 2022 and 2021, respectively.
+The first six months of 2022 interest and other income, net, primarily related to \$0.4 million in interest income from notes receivable, and \$0.3 million from management fees from a transition service agreement for our Snap Server product line.
+The first six months of 2021 interest and other income, net, primarily related to a gain on the forgiveness of PPP Funds of \$0.7 million, including accrued interest offset by a penalty fee related to the Series E Preferred for the failure to file a timely registration statement required under the Westworld Securities Purchase Agreement.